SKA-ScienceDataProcessor/delivery-prototypes/README.md

 **Parameters**

-* `job_id`: The relevant job ID
+* `transfer_id`: The relevant transfer ID

 **Returns**

-JSON with all non-null database fields except for the stager callback code for the job.
+JSON with all non-null database fields except for the stager callback code for the transfer.

 **HTTP status code**